alexmj212/alexmj212.github.io/blog/content/blog/understanding-how-wordle-works.md

 ]
 ```

 When a user attempts a guess, there is a second dictionary of about 10,000 words that it checks against.
 This second dictionary acts as a validation for "real" words.
-This means that you can guesses must be a "real" words.
+This means your guess must be a "real" word.
 This list is in alphabetical order.
 Because the validation dictionary contains many more words than the puzzle dictionary, it is possible that a guess could never be the one of the daily puzzles.
 It also ensures that guesses such as "AAAAA" are not allowed.

 ```javascript
 const validWords = [